Reichstag (German Empire): Position in the power structure

-Although the government's accountability to parliament had limits, the chancellor still depended on parliament's approval for laws and the budget.
-In the age of legal positivism (the doctrine that the state rather than nature – "natural law" – is the law-making authority), rule based on decrees was no longer possible.
+Although the chancellor was not accountable to parliament, he still depended on parliament's approval for laws and the budget.
 The newly formed Reich needed additional laws, and the increasingly complex economy and society led to a further need for legal regulations.
 By at times voting down major proposals supported by both the government and the emperor, the Reichstag showed its growing importance in the law-making process.

-Universal manhood suffrage (one of the most modern voting rights of its time) resulted in large-scale political mobilization.
+Universal manhood suffrage (one of the most liberal voting rights of its time) resulted in large-scale political mobilization.
 Voter turnout rose from 51% in 1871 to 85% in 1912.
 Parties and interest groups of all kinds formulated their interests and effectively brought them to bear in parliament.
 The Reichstag thus also held a key position in the Reich's institutionalized decision-making structure.

 The Reichstag's position with respect to the government depended on its internal political makeup.
 The German multi-party system made it difficult to form parliamentary majorities.
 Bismarck played the parties against each other, relying on shifting majorities or compliant coalitions.
 After the turn to a more conservative Reichstag in 1878–79, the parties often confined themselves to either reacting to or obstructing government measures.
 The parties' limited willingness to compromise among themselves made it easier for the government to achieve its goals.
 It resorted if necessary to dissolving the Reichstag, the possibility of which always played a background role for parliamentary decisions.

 After the Bismarck era, the threat of dissolution became less and less important.
 The fact that fixed political electoral camps were forming played a role in the change.
 There were few non-voters left for the government to win over.
 With the exception of the 1907 election, new elections no longer brought any changes that would have improved the government's position.
 On the other hand, the contrast between the political camps continued to intensify, making joint action against the government more difficult.